asan-nasa/adapt_find/README.md

 # fastqc_consoldiate

-fastqc_consoldiate can parse the output of FASTQC reports.
-Consolidate the results and extract relevant information from all output files.
+fastqc_consoldiate can parse the output of FASTQC reports, consolidate the results and extract relevant information from all output files.
 Depending on input arguments, fastqc_consoldiate can either run fastqc on raw fastq files and then parse the output.
 Alternatively, it can be run directly on fastqc output files.
 To run this script the following dependencies are required: PYTHON pandas module and FASTQC

 # fastqc_usage